Injabie3/lui-cogs-v3/README.md

 ## Support
 As this is a side project, I am not able to provide support in a particularly timely manner.
-That being said, if you find any issues, please feel free to open an issue in the [SFUAnime/Ren][SFUAnime/Ren] repo, and we can take a look into it.
+That being said, if you find any issues, please feel free to open an issue in this repo or the [SFUAnime/Ren][SFUAnime/Ren] repo, and we can take a look into it.

 [SFUAnime/Ren]: https://github.com/SFUAnime/Ren
 [api-edit]: https://github.com/SFUAnime/yourls-api-edit-url